mikkosh/DogTracker/README.md

 ## What it does
 The application can be installed on a Garmin Connect IQ compatible device that can connect to a handheld dog tracker.
 I personally use Garmin Astro GPS tracker and a Garmin Fenix 5X plus watch.

 Watch application receives the asset (dog) location data via Ant+ messages from Astro.
-It then displays the data (there's an asset list view and a map view) and if the application is configured (a beacon URL is set in Garmin Connect App settings) it will send the asset locations to the configured URL.
+It then displays the data (there's an asset list view and a map view) and if the application is configured (a beacon URL is set in Garmin Connect App settings) it will send the asset locations to the configured URL in a HTTP POST message.
+The sample beacon saves the location data in a JSON file and and when the script is accessed from the web, displays a map where the asset locations can be seen.

 ## Dependencies
 - This app uses the AntAssetTracker monkey barrel that can be found here (https://github.com/mikkosh/AntAssetTracker).
 The barrel location must be configured in the Eclipse settings before compiling the app.